Harry's Guitar Shop, A Raleigh Institution

 “I was in an acoustic duo at the time and that wasn’t an era when acoustic music was very popular.
 But we were playing an awful lot and needed to buy some monitors.
 We were getting a hard time from shops around the state to do it.
 One night I just said to my partner, ‘I think I can do this better.’
 He said, ‘I’m sure you could.’
 And the next morning I started working on it.”

-Musicians and Music Maniacs, take a moment to visit Harry’s Guitar Shop and support Raleigh’s greatest music shop.
+Music Maniacs, take a moment to visit Harry’s Guitar Shop and support Raleigh’s greatest music shop.
 The friendly, knowledgeable staff will help you in any way they can.

 Visit its website to check out their inventory.